Tax tribunal appeals and ATE insurance

 'After the event' legal expenses insurance (ATE) will cover some or all of your legal costs or those of HMRC.

-An insured party in tribunal proceedings must act in the same way as if uninsured, but must also report to insurers on any important matters which arise in connection with the claim and its progress.
+An insured party in tribunal or court proceedings must act in the same way as if uninsured, but must also report to insurers on any important matters which arise in connection with the claim and its progress.
 It must also notify insurers if any offers are received or are going to be made.

 What cover is available?